Timeline of Bienne made Glycine watches, the evolution of watchmaking from 1914 to 2020

 2019 - current Invicta Watch Group

-An engineer by profession, Eugene Meylan ( Arthur Louis Eugene Meylan born on 17 Oct 1891, Le Chenit, passed away on 23 Sept 1955, Neuchatel) attends the watchmaking school ( l'Ecole d'horlogerie ,Le Chaux de Fonds ) in 1910 and 1911 to prepare for his future.
+An engineer by profession, Eugene Meylan ( Arthur Louis Eugene Meylan born on 17 Oct 1891, Le Chenit, passed away on 23 Sept 1955, Neuchatel) attended the watchmaking school ( l'Ecole d'horlogerie ,Le Chaux de Fonds ) in 1910 and 1911 to prepare for his future.

 Glycine history starts on 20th May 1914 with Eugene Meylan in an era where labor strikes were common.
-Meylan, registers 'Fabrique d'Horlogerie La Glycine' at the address Route de Boujean 50a with a note that on Sept.
+Meylan, registered 'Fabrique d'Horlogerie La Glycine' at the address Route de Boujean 50a with a note that on Sept.
 1st he will move the company to Chemin de la Champagne 1a, Bienne.

 Glycine had a different logo from the company we know now.
 La Glycine initials were crossed in a flag.

 Within the first decade Glycine pursued perfection in small size movements including 5 lignes.
-Glycine is the founder of baguette shape movement, registers a patent for it and was crowned with a chronometer grade movement in 1923 and 1926.
+Glycine is the founder of baguette shape movement, registering a patent for it and was crowned with a chronometer grade movement in 1923 and 1926.

 Eugène Meylan, was a serial enterpreneur.
 After leaving Glycine in 1924 he created several different companies and co-operated with various watchmakers and industry specialists while always staying in touch with Glycine and its new owner.